Chicano Movement: Chicano art

 Chicano artists created a bi-cultural style that included US and Mexican influences.
 The Mexican style can be found by their use of bright colors and expressionism.
 The art has a very powerful regionalist factor that influences its work.

 Examples of Chicano muralism can be found in California at the historic Estrada Courts Housing Projects in Boyle Heights.
 Another example is La Marcha Por La Humanidad, which is housed at the University of Houston.

 Chicano performing arts also began developing in the 1960s with the creation of bilingual Chicano theater, playwriting, comedy, and dance.
 Recreating Mexican performances and staying in line with the “rasquachismo” concept, Chicanos performed skits about inequalities faced by people within their culture on the back of trucks.
 The group ASCO also participated in the performing art form by having “guerrilla” performances in the streets.
 This art form spread to the spoken word in 1992 when a collection of Chicana spoken word was recorded on compact disc.
 Chicano comedians have also been publicly known since the 1980s, and in 1995, the first televised Chicano comedy series was produced by Culture Clash.
+Photography was another form of art that aided in the Chicano Movement's progress.

 About 20 years after the Chicano Movement, Chicano artists were affected by political priorities and societal values, and they were also becoming more accepted by society.
 They were becoming more interested making pieces for the museums and such, which caused Chicano art to become more commercialized, and less concerned with political protest.

 Chicano art has continued to expand and adapt since the Chicano Movement.
 Today the Millennial Chicano generation has begun to redefine the Chicano art space with modernized forms of self-expression, although some artists still try to preserve the traditional Chicano art forms.
 As the community of Chicano artists expands and diversifies, Chicano art can no longer fit under just one aesthetic.
 The younger generation takes advantage of technology to create art and draws inspiration from other cultural art forms, such as Japanese anime and hip hop.
 Chicano art is now defined by the experimentation of self-expression, rather than producing art for social protests.